-The final tab of CPM is the Feedback tab.
+The final tab of Continuous Performance Management is the Feedback tab.
 This is in fact the newest feature of CPM and this is what makes CPM so interesting.
 The fact that feedback can be requested by the manager or employee is already interesting, but the Feedback tab offers the possibility for managers or employees to ask or general feedback, not related to any specific achievement or activity.
 Depending on how the customer chooses to permission the module, it can give all employees the possibility to give ad-hoc feedback on other employees.

 Integration with the traditional Performance cycle

 CPM can be used as a complement to a more traditional performance cycle.
 This integration is realised via the Performance Goals.

 Let’s look at an example.

 Say, an employee has as a Performance Goal to add 4 new customers to the client portfolio before the end of the year.
 The employee attends a sales meeting with a potential new customer in the presence of a colleague and his manager.
 After the meeting, the employee records the Activity in the system and is able to request feedback to his colleague about it.
 When follow-up meetings are planned, the employee or manager can add this as an update to the original activity.